KWijkniet/Collection/The Last Stand/README.md

 ## Images
 **01.png**<br/>
 This image shows the character customization.
-You can change your players skin, hair and colors.
+You can change your players skin, hair and colours.
 The customizations are visible to other players<br/>
 <img src="https://github.com/KWijkniet/Collection/blob/main/The%20Last%20Stand/01.PNG" style="width:500px"><br/>

 **02.png**<br/>